christian-konrad/chronicle-db-on-raft-thesis/src/03b_background_raft.md

 ### Cost of Replication

+In general, maintaining strong consistency is achievable but expensive (TODO reference 03a).

+TODO why does raft still work?

 The theoretical cost of replication (describes latency)... can be measured by the number of replicas... for a single state machine... network round trip...

 TODO rephrase